In Question System and Industries

 isolated from benefits of international trade, benefits of international

-source of monetary growth, Bank Lending, Independent Monetary
+System, source of monetary growth, Bank Lending, Independent Monetary System, expanding indebtedness,

 Consequences of